Nixtla/hierarchicalforecast/CONTRIBUTING.md

 ```

 ### Check syntax with Linters
 This project uses a couple of linters to validate different aspects of the code.
 Before opening a PR, please make sure that it passes all the linting tasks by following the next steps.
+After installing `pip install flake8` and `pip install mypy`.

 * `mypy hierarchicalforecast/`
 * `flake8 --select=F hierarchicalforecast/`